 A lot of people ask me how to become a property developer.
-Given that I have been doing it for the last 15 years, built over 70 properties and built up a portfolio of over 50 investment properties, I should know something about that by now.
+Given that I have been doing it for the last 16 years, built over 100 properties with a total value of over £20m and accumulated an investment portfolio of over 50 residential and commercial properties, I should know something about that by now.

 The first thing you need in order to get started is to gain enough experience and knowledge about the basics; those things that will catch you and hit you in the back of the head on every project if you don’t know about them.